puppetlabs/puppetlabs-resource_api/REFERENCE.md

 ### resource_api::install::master

-This class will install the Resource API gem into puppetserver, and restart the puppetserver service to activate.
+This class installs the Resource API gem into puppetserver, and restarts the puppetserver service to activate.

 #### Examples